AccioScene: Compositional 3D Scene Generation via Graph Diffusion and Interaction-driven Critics: Method

-The human actions $a$ are inferred by Llama-2 \cite{touvron2023llama} via in-context learning (Fig.~\ref{fig:texttograph}c).
-Our prompts to Llama-2 are composed of task specification, query, and in-context exemplars.
-The task is described using a very compact prompt: ``\textit{In a \$SCENE TYPE\$, please infer the potential human-object interactions given a list of objects}'', where \textit{\$SCENE TYPE\$} will be replaced by the queried scene type $V$.
-The object list serves as the query condition, and we provide a set of supporting exemplars as, for example, \textit{sofa} typically supports human \textit{sitting} or \textit{lying}.
-Here, since the objects are not articulated, we focus on three types of human actions: \textit{sitting}, \textit{lying} and \textit{touching}, and $a$ is set to \textit{None} if human-object contacts do not exist.
+Scenes are typically composed of multiple objects, where graphs $G=\{O,R\}$ can serve as effective tools for modeling scene-level object commonsense co-occurrence.
+The graph nodes represent objects $O=\{o_1, o_2, ..., o_N\}$, and the relations $R=\{r_1, r_2, ..., r_M\}$ are formulated by directed edges connecting nodes, where $N$ and $M$ are the number of objects and relations, respectively.
+Besides the lights that are attached to the ceiling, we assume objects are placed on a horizontal rectangular plane, i.e., floor plan, the size of which is automatically determined by the 2D contour of 3D object layouts.
+Walls and related elements are not considered.

-The objects $o_i$ and edges $R$ obtained from the text define only a partial, noisy graph: for example, not all objects have an explicit relation $R$ in $X$(Fig.~\ref{fig:texttograph}d).
-To recover a complete scene graph, we train a graph diffusion model as a denoiser (parameterized by $\phi$) to generates clean graphs from noisy, \ie masked graphs (Fig.~\ref{fig:texttograph}e).
-To guide the diffusion process, we use textual features $\lambda$ extracted from $X$ using a pre-trained and frozen CLIP text encoder \cite{radford2021learning}.
-The denoiser network is a graph Transformer consisting of graph attention, MLP layers and cross-attention modules, and it is trained to model the conditional distribution $p_\phi(G|X,V)=p_\phi(O,R|X,V,\lambda)=p_\phi(C,F,A,R|X,V,\lambda)$ by minimizing the weighted summation of variational bounds for node and edge conditioned on $X$.
+Similar to the baseline InstructScene \cite{lin2024instructscene}, we regard implicit text inputs as incomplete or masked scene graphs $G_t$, where $t$ is a timestep in the diffusion model.
+To recover a complete original scene graph $G_0$, a denoiser (parameterized by $\phi$) is trained to reconstruct graphs from masked graphs.
+For the condition of the diffusion model, we extract textual features $\lambda$ from $X$ using a pre-trained and frozen CLIP text encoder \cite{radford2021learning}.
+The denoiser network is a graph Transformer consisting of graph attention, MLP layers and cross-attention modules, and it is trained to model the conditional distribution $p_\phi(G|X)=p_\phi(O,R|\lambda)=p_\phi(C,F,R|\lambda)$ by minimizing the objective,

+where $\mathcal{L}_\phi$ represents the variational upper bound on $\mathbb{E}_{q(G_0)}[-\log p_\phi(G_0)]$, $C$ and $F$ indicate object categories and features, respectively.
+The object features $F$ are represented by OpenShape \cite{liu2024openshape} features quantized from a code book $Z$, derived through a pre-trained vector-quantized variational autoencoder (VQ-VAE).

+Through constructing commonsense graph from implicit text descriptions, more informative scenes can be structured by involving additional objects and relations.
+However, it can be observed that this one-shot text-to-graph generation scheme often leads to unsatisfactory results.
+For example, there is no guarantee that the objects, features and relationships specified in the text prompt are present in the reconstructed scene graphs.
+Moreover, artifacts may appear due to a lack of object function awareness.
+We therefore introduce a critic that evaluate semantic plausibility, as shown in Fig.~\ref{fig:semantic_critic}.